tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 Not sure how ready you are to move to the cloud?
 With Tidal Migrations you have the option to analyze your specified source code associated with the applications.

-The analysis will automatically strategize your path to the cloud by identifying the difficulty to migrate your applications to the cloud, including the number of blocking issues identified.
+The analysis will identify the difficulty to migrate your applications to the cloud, including the number of blocking issues identified.

 ## Analytics